replit-archive/jq-console/README.md

           jqconsole.MoveToStart();
           handler();
         });

+###jqconsole.MoveToEnd
-* `jqconsole.MoveToEnd`: Moves the cursor to the end of the current line.
+Moves the cursor to the end of the current line.
 Takes one parameter:

-    * `bool all_lines`: If true moves the cursor to the end of the first
+  * __bool__ *all_lines*: If true moves the cursor to the end of the first
   line in the current prompt.
 Defaults to false.

   Example:

         // Move to line end Ctrl+E.